Skip to main content

 Description

-CVE-2026-5813 is a medium severity SQL injection vulnerability in PHPGurukul Online Course Registration version 3.
+CVE-2026-5813 is a medium-severity SQL injection vulnerability in PHPGurukul Online Course Registration version 3.
 1. The issue exists in the /check_availability. php file where manipulation of the 'cid' parameter can lead to SQL injection.
 This vulnerability can be exploited remotely without authentication.
-Although a public exploit is available, there is no official patch or remediation guidance currently provided by the vendor.
+Although a public exploit is available, there is no confirmed patch or official remediation at this time.

 AI-Powered Analysis